anuragyayhdapu/Manual-Map-Tile-Server-Fedora/README.md

 >>> import mapnik
 >>>
 ```
-if everything was successfull, **import mapnik** should return nothing, then exit python
+if everything was successful, **import mapnik** should return nothing, then exit python
 ```python
 >>> exit()
 ```
-## 5. Install mod_tile and rendered
+## 5. Install mod_tile and renderd
 *mod_tile & renderd are Apache modules that serve map tiles <br /><br />*
 install mod_tile from source
 ```sh